HaleTom/deeplearning.ai_notes/CNNs/notes/wk4.md

 Recognition is harder.
 Assume a 1% error in verification, so 1 in 100 will be in error (not too bad).
 But with $K=100$, applying the same system there will now be 100x the chance of making a mistake.
 So instead of 99% accuracy, 99.9% or higher may be needed for good accuracy with 100 people.

-We start with face verification, and then can use the same system for recognition if the accuracy is high enough.
+Start with face verification, and then use the same system for recognition if the accuracy is high enough.

+Below, we describe Recognition, and then tackle Verification.

 ## One shot learning